Seattle weather forecast: Record heat continues

 With hot temperatures persisting in the lowlands, despite a cool ocean breeze knocking the mercury down along the coast nearly 20 degrees, Monday will be a “classic fake-out day for the interior temperature-wise,” the weather service said online.

-A cool ocean breeze will knock the mercury down along the coast nearly 20 degrees.
-The interior lowlands will continue to endure temperatures in the 80s and 90s on Monday, putting more heat records in jeopardy.

 A heat advisory will remain in effect until 8 p.m.
-Monday for parts of northwest and central Washington.
+Monday for portions of Western, northwest and west central Washington.

 Clouds will begin to form over the Cascades on Monday afternoon thanks to a pool of cooler air slowly drifting closer from Oregon, the weather service said.

 This will set the stage for thunderstorms across the region as the area of high pressure anchored over much of Western Washington collides with the colder system moving over the northern portion of Oregon, creating an unstable atmosphere.

-It is “very unusual to have that kind of feature here when it’s this hot,” said Dana Felton, a meteorologist with the weather service in Seattle.
+It is “very unusual to have that kind of feature here when it’s this hot,” Felton said.

 The winds over the Cascades are easterly, so thunderstorms “are going to float down into the lowlands and possibly get into Seattle late this afternoon into this evening,” Felton said.